MDAnalysis/MDAnalysis.github.io/pages/installation_quick_start.md

 conda update mdanalysis
 {% endhighlight %}

-The conda packages currently only support serial distance calculations.
-If you plan to use the parralel openMP algorithms you need to install MDAnalysis with [pip][pip] and have a working openMP installation.
+The conda packages currently only support serial calculations.
+If you plan to use the parallel [OpenMP][OpenMP] algorithms you need to install MDAnalysis with [pip][pip] and have a working OpenMP installation.

 # More